Who can use channels

 Turn all your customer feedback into real-time insights with channels.
 Uncover trends and build products people love.
 Bring your support tickets, product reviews, and continuous feedback into one place and let Dovetail make sense of it.

-Using purpose-built AI and LLM models, Channels continuously classifies and tracks themes in large data sets, connecting to your feedback sources with direct integrations to keep your finger on the pulse of high-volume customer feedback.
+Channels continuously classifies and tracks themes in large data sets.
+This is done by connecting to your feedback sources with direct integrations to keep your finger on the pulse of high-volume customer feedback and gain real-time insights.

-These themes are generated from the individual data points imported into a channel.
+Themes are generated from the individual data points imported into a channel.
 A data point is a single piece of feedback that is imported to a channel in Dovetail.
-It could be a support ticket, an NPS response, or any kind of continuous product feedback. a row within a spreadsheet.
+It could be a support ticket, an NPS response, or any kind of continuous product feedback.
+A theme is a collection of data points with a title.

 All Professional and Enterprise workspaces can import up to 250 data points per month and purchase additional data points by navigating to Settings → Billing.

-Managers and Contributors can create a new channel from the navigation sidebar under Home or Browse pages.
+Managers and Contributors can create a new channel sidebar under Home or Browse pages.
+You can create a channel to track themes in support tickets, CSAT/NPS responses, churn responses, app store reviews, and in-product reviews.

 To do this, click New